Museum of Fine Arts, Boston: Collection

 The Museum of Fine Arts possesses materials from a wide variety of art movements and cultures.
 The museum also maintains a large online database with information on over 346,000 items from its collection, accompanied with digitized images.
 Online search is freely available through the Internet.
+The museum also maintains the Conservation and Art Materials Encyclopedia Online, (CAMEO) a database that "compiles, defines, and disseminates technical information on the distinct collection of terms, materials, and techniques used in the fields of art conservation and historic preservation".
+CAMEO uses MediaWiki.

 Some highlights of the collection include: